 Step 3.
 Click Start Backup and your backup would be saved to PC.

-1. Please make sure the data is stored in the iPhone or iPad.
+1. Please make sure the data is stored on the iPhone or iPad.

 2. FoneTool also provides Full Backup to backup the whole iPhone.

 There are many solutions when iCloud storage is full.
+Now you have known how to free up iCloud Storage on iPhone.
 In conclusion, you can disable an app to use iCloud and delete its data to release space.
 No matter what methods you are using, please backup your iOS data in a safe place to prevent data loss.